namrithakumar/fancontrol/README.md

 1) Instructions on how to run the code
 2) Sample screenshots
-3) Unit tests
+3) System diagram / Low level design
-4) Base code for the problem statement
+4) Unit tests
-5) Assumptions - awaiting clarification
+5) Base code for the problem statement
-6) System diagram / Low level design - https://github.com/namrithakumar/fancontrol/blob/master/instructions/UML/FanControl-UML.png
+6) Assumptions - awaiting clarification

 ## INSTRUCTIONS